Professional guidance in separation and divorce

 Cohabitation without marriage or termination of cohabitation

 If you cohabit without being married and decide to separate, there are often fewer formal obligations than in a marriage or registered partnership.
-However, ending the cohabitation can be complicated, especially when children or joint properties are involved.
+However, ending the cohabitation can be complex, especially when children or joint properties are involved.
 It is important to make clear agreements regarding the division of property, alimony, and the care of children.

 Our lawyers assist you in formalizing agreements to prevent any ambiguities and ensure your interests are well protected.